Ashlay-Paladin/CozyCafePZModpack/README.md

 <details>
   <summary><h2>Patch Notes (v0.6.2)</h2></summary>

+### Server Configuration Changes
+- The virus has altered!
+Zoids that have lived long enough appear to have become deaf, but their vision has become rapidly better.
+They act more like visual hunters now.
+- Zoids do not appear to migrate as they once have, repopulating areas.
+It seems, for now, it is possible to clear out safe spaces.
+Who knows for how long, though.

 ### Mod Changes
 - **Shake It Up** and **Just Sleep** mods have been removed from the server.
 Neither work as intended and throw errors on boot-up, confusing players.